dougg0k/incubie_landing_page/README.md

-# Landing Page built with Gatsby and Typescript
+# Landing Page with Gatsby and Typescript

 ## <https://incubie-landing-page.netlify.com/>